lsst-sqre/sqr-044/index.rst

     All group creation, deletion, renaming, and membership changes must be logged.

 IDM-2201
-    Owners must be able to see all history of changes to the group via the web interface.
+    Owners must be able to see, via the web interface, all history of changes to the group.

 IDM-2202
     All changes to quotas associated with groups must be logged.